WalletConnect/walletconnect-docs/docs/specs/servers/cast/cast-server-api.md

 ## Subscribe Topic

-Used to generate a subscribe topic for a dapp to receive push subscriptions, returns a public key that should be stored on dapps's domain a did:web document.
+Used to generate a subscribe topic for a dapp to receive push subscriptions, returns a public key that should be stored on dapps's domain as a did:web document.

 **Note:** this method is idempotent and will always return the same key.